Welcome back to your Consultant track

 Leverage Velora for AI support, use business model canvases, OKR matrices, facilitation templates, and reusable playbooks for speed and scale.

-Learn how to frame problems, assess markets, and craft strategic narratives that align with executive priorities.
+Frame problems, assess markets, and craft strategic narratives that align with executive priorities.

-Consulting Examples:
+Consulting examples:

 - Designing a go-to-market plan